 Senate Bill 192 has three committees of reference.
 The bill is referred to Senate Environment and Natural Resources Committee, Senate Community Affairs, and the Senate Rules Committee.
 The bill was heard in its first committee of reference and passed favorably as a Committee Substitute 7-0.
 The bill had an amendment offered to mirror the House Bill.
 The bills are now identical.
-The next committee stop for the bill is the Senate Community Affairs Committee.
+The bill is scheduled to be heard in the Senate Community Affairs Committee on February 6th at 3:00 p.m.
+The amendment deadline for this committee is February 5th at 3:00 p.m.